immutag/immutag/README.md

 See how the file store opens up a similar setup as nix.
 Below is the jq binary symlink relationship (`ls -l`) of jq (a json cli tool) on a system running a nix package manager.

 lrwxrwxrwx 1 7db9a wheel 61 Dec 31  1969 /nix/store/q4q25qih2ychclzggwhw715p7v3jbn9g-user-environment/bin/jq -> /nix/store/hjcxlrdbw1v07y4wp19vm5k1i3l1l5bz-jq-1.6-bin/bin/jq

+## Todo

+- [ ] Add or update ipfs addr in store-addresses file on each file add or update.
+- [ ] Rollback or forward to when a specific file was changed.
+- [ ] High-level commands to sync files between imt users: `imt rollback --file ADDR`
+- [ ] List generations by specific file: `imt list-generations --file ADDR`
+- [ ] Remove file and tags (address stays): `imt remove-file`
+- [ ] High-level commands to sync metadata and files between users.
+- [ ] Add ipfs support.

 ## Notes